Indian black turtle: Ecology

-The species is most active during early morning and evening, spending most of the day basking in the sun.
-The Sri Lankan subspecies, which has a flatter carapace, tends to spend the day in burrows.
-The species typically forages on aquatic vegetation along the edge of the water.
-It is omnivorous, with a diet ranging from aquatic plants to aquatic insects and carrion.
+The species is typically most energetic at the beginning or end of the day, spending most of the day basking in the sun.
+The Sri Lankan subspecies, on the other hand, tends to spend the day living in or below the ground.
+The species utilizes many different aquatic areas as habitats.
+They may live in areas that are completely aquatic, either in still or moving water.
+Others can still live in less aquatic areas.
+It is omnivorous, and feeds on many different plants near water, small animals, and animal waste.
 Indian black turtles may sometimes be seen to aggregate alongside the carcass of a large dead animal.

 Breeding

-The Indian black turtle breeds during the wet season, between August to October.
+The Indian black turtle reproduces during the long summer days of monsoon season in July and August.
+They prepare to mate in the spring and during the shorter, winter days their bodies struggle and lose the ability to reproduce.
 During this time the male becomes particularly aggressive and starts chasing the female, biting her on the neck.
 The male attaches itself to the top of the female during mating.
 Once mating is completed, the female digs a nest in the ground or occasionally in a pile of rhinoceros or elephant dung, using the left hind leg to excavate the nest and right hind leg to clear the excess material.
 Two to six individual clutches of eggs are laid in burrows per year.
-Eggs have an incubation period of 60–65 days, hatching during summer.

 Conservation

-The species is classified as least concern by the IUCN.
-M. t. indopeninsularis is considered threatened in Bangladesh, while the population in Myanmar (M. t. edeniana) is thought to be vulnerable or endangered.
-The species appears still to be common in India and Nepal, and is thus overall considered reasonably secure.
-Where it is under pressure, this is mostly due to hunting for consumption and the pet trade.
+The endangerment of the species varies throughout their region of inhabitance but is extremely high in parts, making them like most other soft-shelled turtles.
+A majority of turtles within the region are at least considered endangered.
+They are hunted in order to be eaten and traded, but despite government urgency, little action is taken.
+They fall at risk because they take many years to reach adulthood, and once they do, they do not reproduce at a high rate.
+There are many separate generational turtle catching business, even though most know it is illegal and have been caught but are not subject to a high-level punishment.